How To Calculate Acid Test

 Evaluate the Quality of Receivables

 The acid test ratio includes accounts receivable as a liquid asset.
-However, not all receivables are created equal.
+That said, not all receivables are created equal.
 Evaluate the quality of a company's receivables by analyzing its aging schedule and bad debt allowance.
 Receivables that are overdue or have a high risk of default may not be as liquid as they appear.

 Beware of Window Dressing